HTA has campuses on Oahu, Kauai, Maui, and Hawaii Island. Please visit theLocationspage for addresses.

 What type of learning platform is used?

 HTA utilizes a variety of learning platforms depending on the grade level and course.
 Teachers in different grade levels and courses also utilize the learning platforms differently.
-Elementary courses are currently utilizing the online platform K12.
-Teachers utilize components of the K12 curriculum along with their own teacher-created activities, assessments, and resources.
+Elementary courses are currently utilizing the online platform AccelerateEd.
+Teachers utilize components of the AccelerateEd curriculum along with their own teacher-created activities, assessments, and resources.
 Many secondary courses are currently utilizing Connexus, an online learning management system that serves as a platform for their courses.
 With our students’ best interests in mind, our learning management systems change with advancements in technology.
 All divisions use Zoom or Adobe Connect for virtual classes.
 FAQs on Zoom

 Are the teachers available after hours?